latenitefilms/Metaburner/docs/README.md

 You can even stack multiple Metaburner Pro Titles on top of each other for UNLIMITED titles!

 You can import your Final Cut Pro project/timeline back into the Metaburner Pro Title via a drop zone, so Metaburner Pro has full access to everything that's in the FCPXML.

+There's also a Lua scripting environment built-in, so you can even "code" your own text!

 Got ideas or questions?
 Post them on our [Discussions page](https://github.com/latenitefilms/metaburnerpro/discussions)!